-This one-time award of up to $1,000 can be used to further the award winner’s research (travel , equipment, professional organization membership) for the following academic year.
+This one-time award of funds (TBA) can be used to further the award winner’s research (travel , equipment, professional organization membership) for the following academic year.
 The awards will be presented at the CREATE Conference (Celebrating Research Excellence and Artistic Talent at Eastern) on April 17 during the opening ceremony.

 Nominations for this award must include specific evidence that the nominees have made significant contributions to advancing undergraduate research and scholarship at Eastern Connecticut State University beyond work done as part of a course.
 The faculty selected for the award will be done by committee.
-Applications for the Spring 2015 are due by March 27th at 5:00 pm and final submission to the UGRCA Committee by 4/4/16.
+Applications for the Spring 2016 semester are due to Department Chairs by March 21st at 5:00 pm and final submission to the UGRCA Committee by 4/4/16.

 The strongest nominations will demonstrate a commitment to undergraduate research through specific examples such as exhibitions, presentations or peer-reviewed publications.
 The committee will examine the skills learned by the student as well as the significance of the outcome of the project (regional vs. national conferences).
 Support from the corresponding department chair/tenured faculty member will also be evaluated by the committee.
 Those faculty who have demonstrated an established record of successful student mentoring, in addition to mentoring the individual project of this year’s nominating student, will receive the highest evaluation.